Whackalenso/CircuitSax/README.md

 - **Arduino Micro** - Microcontroller board for sending MIDI output
 - **Custom 3D Prints** - For the mouthpiece, thumb rests, and keys
 - **Custom PCB** - Circuit board used as the body

+> ### Can be a Nintendo Switch controller, too!
+>[Circuit-Sax-Switch-Controls](https://github.com/Whackalenso/Circuit-Sax-Switch-Controls/) lets you use the Circuit Sax as a controller designed for Smash Bros by plugging it into a switch via USB.

 ## The Whole Process